trvossler-max/Unsupervise_Machine_Learning/README.md

 ### Running the script
 The script can be run in Jupyter Lab or Colab by loading the crypto_data.csv and executing the script.
 The Crypto.ipynb file can be copied and pasted into Jupyter lab and executed as long as the crypto_data.csv is in the same folder as the ipynb file.

+## File Structure

+Project_Files folder - Contains Jupyter notebook to run python script and the crypto_data.csv.
+Images folder - Contains images that were included in the readme file.
+README file - Summary and project information